HyperBDR/docs/src/userguide/dr-usage-guide/dr-operations-manual-tmcae-block.md

 ### 3.3.
 DR Drill / DR Takeover

-After the data synchronization (snapshot synchronization) is completed, select the host and click on the 'Drill' / 'Takeover'  button accordingly:
+After the data synchronization (snapshot synchronization) is completed, select the host and click on the **"Drill"** / **"Takeover"**  button accordingly:

-> The  'Drill' / 'Takeover'  functions are consistent, these functions indicate starting the disaster recovery host on the disaster recovery platform, and relevant verification and takeover work can be performed after the start.
+> The  **"Drill"** / **"Takeover"**  functions are consistent, these functions indicate starting the disaster recovery host on the disaster recovery platform, and relevant verification and takeover work can be performed after the start.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-34.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-34.png)

-Select the snapshot time point when starting the disaster recovery hosts and click on the "Submit" button to start the host instance.
+Select the snapshot time point when starting the disaster recovery hosts and click on the **"Submit"** button to start the host instance.

 > **Note:** This action will start an instance on the TM CAE platform according to the disaster recovery parameters set for this disaster recovery host.
 This instance is a host recovered to the cloud.
 The snapshot time point is generated each time data is synchronized and is used for selection during startup.
 (The number of reserved snapshot time points can be configured as needed.)